sandyboyz/Express-Boilerplate/README.md

      1. git clone this repo
      2. change repo to your own
      3. npm install
+     4. allow eslint permission in vscode
-     4. ready to use (you can try /docs first)
+     5. ready to use (you can try /docs first)

 ### Next Roadmap